ploxhosts/community-bot/README.md

 **Step 3:** Get your test guild's id to publish guild specific commands for testing.
 The guild id can be obtained by following this [guide](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-).

-**Step 4:** Decide on MySQL/MariaDB details.
-If using Discord Bot hosting offered by PloxHost, please navigate to your bot -> Databases -> Click on your database or create one(pick any name).
+**Step 4:** Decide on Postgres details.
+If using Discord Bot hosting offered by PloxHost, please navigate to your bot -> Databases -> Click on your database or create one(pick any name) **At the time of writing, this is not supported**.
 If you

-- `MYSQL_HOST` is the endpoint, whether it is a Domain or an IP address.
+- `POSTGRES_HOST` is the endpoint, whether it is a Domain or an IP address.
 If you are using a localhost database put `172.0.0.1` or `localhost`.
-If you are using docker-compose use `mysql` as the `MYSQL_HOST`
+If you are using docker-compose use `postgres` as the `POSTGRES_HOST`

-- `MYSQL_PORT` is the MySQL/MariaDB port.
+- `POSTGRES_PORT` is thePOSTGRES/MariaDB port.
 The default is `3306`, if using docker-compose please leave this alone.

-- `MYSQL_USER` is the MySQL/MariaDB username you want to use.
+- `POSTGRES_USER` is thePOSTGRES/MariaDB username you want to use.
 On PloxHost's panel, it is the long name on the right side of the database.
 Place this in quotations to avoid any issues.

-- `MYSQL_PASSWORD` is the MySQL/MariaDB password you want to use.
+- `POSTGRES_PASSWORD` is thePOSTGRES/MariaDB password you want to use.
 On PloxHost's panel, it's the eye next to the garbage bin emoji, press the eye and scroll down till you see the password field.

-- `MYSQL_DATABASE` is the MySQL/MariaDB database name you want to use.
+- `POSTGRES_DATABASE` is thePOSTGRES/MariaDB database name you want to use.
 On PloxHost's panel, it's the large text on the left side.
 Make sure the user has the correction permissions to access the database.

 **Step 5:** Setup brand information for your bot.